Branded virtual data room hero.

 DocSend free tier

 DocSend is purpose-built for document sharing and offers basic analytics.
 The free tier is limited.
-For founders who need more, paid plans start at $15/month per seat, but costs scale quickly as your team grows.
+For companies who need more, paid plans start at $15/month per seat, but costs scale quickly as your team grows.

 Ellty free plan